ncodeByt/vtu-int-spr/README.md

 # vtu-int-spr

 ## Setup
-Extract the Folder, and open the folder into a cmd-terminal.
+Extract the zip file, and open the folder into a cmd-terminal.
 ### Backend - initiation
 ```
 cd backend